 b) Android SDK: This is the software that allows you to write Android apps. openFrameworks apps are written in C/C++, but you will still need this to interact with the NDK.
 You can download it from:

 Uncompress it in any folder on your hard disk.
-Later you'll need to tell the openFrameworks makefiles where to find it.
+Later you'll need to tell eclipse where to find it.

 d) openFrameworks for Android package: Download it from the downloads page: